kmolima/kpi_engine/README.md

 The remaining components part of the contribution, namely the data validation service of the platform and a data provider are available in:
 * [Data Validation Repository (including the metrics producer component)](https://github.com/kmolima/data_instrumentation)
 * [MQTT Data Publisher Repository](https://github.com/kmolima/data_instrumentation)
+Those are used via the published container images in: [https://hub.docker.com/repositories/km0lima](https://hub.docker.com/repositories/km0lima)

-All the prototype components (data platform + observability subsystem) can be set up locally using Docker Compose to replicate the prototype.
-Instructions are provided below in the [setup section](https://github.com/kmolima/kpi_engine#run-a-local-instance-of-the-data-platform).
+All the prototype components (data platform + observability subsystem) can be set up locally using Docker Compose to replicate the prototype used in the case study setup.
+Instructions are provided below in the [setup section](https://github.com/kmolima/kpi_engine/edit/main/README.md#reproduce-case-study-setup).

-The results from the Query Engine execution can be found [under the results folder](results/).
+The results reported in the paper from the Query Engine execution can be found [under the results folder](results/).

 Instructions on how to test the execution of the prototype can be found in the [test section](https://github.com/kmolima/kpi_engine/blob/main/README.md#test-the-query-engine) below.